 REPRINTED WITH PERMISSION from the Florida Jewish News

 There was a spate of books some time ago about women who had been severely emotionally abused and sexually molested as children and grew up with “split personalities.”
 The Three Faces of Eve was even made into a movie.
-Another well done and true story was The Flock.
+A well done and true story was presented in The Flock.
 Milder cases of dissociation are described in Marlene Steinberg's Stranger In The Mirror.

 1. When going through a divorce, the nicest people frequently can shut down any feelings of compassion for someone who they now consider an adversary, even if they had presumably been in love at one time.
 When you talk to them about this phenomenon, they deny that’s what they’re doing and tell you they never had any positive feelings for that no-good so-and-so.

 2. Mothers who went through all sorts of tribulations to nurse their babies manage to turn off that feeling of connection to those same children six years later when the children get wild.
 Not only does the mother feel intensely angry, but they often cannot recall or recreate those warm, fuzzy feelings they once had toward their own children.
 Ten years after that, they are so terribly disconnected that they feel no hindrance to insulting those same children or even kicking them out of the house.

 3. Women—usually this happens to women—who are desperate for love are capable of tuning out all incoming data that tell them the men in their lives are selfish, unkind, inconsiderate, or have tempers.
 This data just whizzes off the radar screen.
 Later, much later, they say, “I should have seen it coming.”
 If you say, “You did see it coming,” they usually heave a deep sigh and say, “You’re right, but I didn’t really pay attention to it.”
 Sometimes, they still don’t see it later.